newsboat/newsboat/doc/internal/howto-release.md

     * Create a new milestone with a date set to 20-ish of March/June/September/December
 12. Prepare the repo for the next release
-    * Add "Unreleased" section to CHANGELOG
+    * Add "Unreleased" section to CHANGELOG and commit
+    * Update all the transitive dependencies: `cargo update` and commit
     * Push it: `git push`